cfw-guide/cemu.cfw.guide/docs/optimizing-botw.md

 This setting changes the resolution of the shadows.
 Increasing it makes shadows sharper and more accurate, while decreasing it can gain performance while sacrificing quality.

-Setting this to 400% may cause some instabilities so we recommend a maximum of 300%.
+Setting this to 400% may cause some instabilities, so we recommend a maximum of 300%.

 :::

 ::: details Shadow Draw Distance

 This setting changes the draw distance of the shadows.
-Increasing it makes shadows render further away, but can make shadows blurrier.
+Increasing it makes shadows render further away, but can make them blurrier.

-We recommend setting to "Very High" to increase draw distance without sacrificing too much shadow detail.
+We recommend setting it to "Very High" to increase the draw distance without sacrificing too much shadow detail.

 :::

 ---

-Once understanding what each setting does, we recommend you configure your own options.
-These settings should work for most people as a base however.
+Once you understand what each setting does, we recommend you to configure your own options.
+However, these settings should work for most people as a base.